What’s in cannabis-based medication?

 The Food Standards Agency does not recommend CBD for children, or people taking any medication, unless under medical direction.
 This also applies to women who are pregnant, breast feeding or trying to conceive.

-You can read more about cannabis-based medicines on the NHS website.
+Find out more about cannabis-based medicines on the NHS website.

 If you have any questions or concerns about cannabis-based medicines please speak with your consultant.